apolon1121/pencroft/README.md

 # Pencroft
-Pencroftis a Node.js content management system and web app framework built on express and mongoose.
+Pencroft is a Node.js content management system and web app framework built on express and mongoose.